 Expand the sections below to learn about the cross‐section alternatives we’re considering to improve travel on El Camino Real.
 There are alternatives for Segment A , from Albert M Teglia Boulevard to Mission Road, and Segment B, from Mission Road to Arlington Drive.
-As you review these, please compare the design and tradeoffs for the alternatives, and share your preference in the surveys below.
+As you review these, please compare the design and tradeoffs for the alternatives.

 We learned that, for Segment A, the community highly preferred the alternative that removes a vehicle travel lane in each direction to provide space for a protected bike lane and sidewalk, separated from the car lanes by landscaping.
 For Segment B, the community showed equal preference for the alternatives with and without a road diet but agreed that bicycle and pedestrian facilities need to be added on this segment.
 Stakeholders strongly preferred the option to maintain the two existing travel lanes on Segment B, voicing concerns about traffic congestion and connectivity if a travel lane were removed in each direction.
 The section shows how these preferences became a project design.

 The creation of the Colma El Camino Real Bicycle and Pedestrian Improvement Plan is an important first step in transforming the corridor.
 Additional steps will need to be taken before the vision can be fully realized, including conducting follow-on studies to support Caltrans approval and securing funding for construction.
 There are opportunities to continue the momentum of the project in the near-term as well, through the implementation of “quick-build” improvements, which have the added benefit of helping refine the designs before implementation of a full and permanent project.
 Some of our next steps include: